yuxincs/jellyfin-plugin-preferred-image-provider/README.md

 **⚠️ This is a hacky stop-gap solution** to allow setting more preferences for the image fetcher while waiting for official Jellyfin image selection improvements for Jellyfin 10.9.0+.

-This plugin provides images for Movies / TV Series based on hardcoded priorities:
+This plugin provides images for Movies / TV Series / Seasons based on hardcoded priorities:

 1. **Language**: Original language of the movie/series > preferred metadata language > English
 2. **Number of votes**: Images with more votes are preferred